 Installing an Indirect Water Heater

 While do-it-yourself installation isn’t impossible, many homeowners choose to hire this job out to professionals.
-Installing an indirect water heating system requires at least a basic knowledge of several different home improvement skills, including plumbing, HVAC, and electrical work, and is over the heads of many weekend handymen.
+Installing an indirect water heating system, much like installing a boiler, requires at least a basic knowledge of several different home improvement skills, including plumbing, HVAC, and electrical work, and is over the heads of many weekend handymen.
 Hiring a pro is the only way to ensure that your new water heater will perform at optimal efficiency, and save you money long into the future.

 Need to find a pro for your Water Heater?Find Pros